andrewufrank/smallAcademic/data/posts/constructingPubList.markdown

+---
-# Constructing the publication list
+title: Constructing the publication list
+author: auf
+date: Jan.
+8, 2019
+keywords: homepage
+abstract: How to construct a publication list from a BibTex file.
+---

 ## BibTex file